 Annexation of the area into the City of Pearland began in 1999, with five separate parcels, and was completed in 2005.

 In 2004, the first land use plan was adopted for the district.
 The land use plan provides for a variety of uses while maintaining quality development standards.

 Kirby Drive was constructed in 2006 providing access from Beltway 8 to Shadow Creek Parkway.

 The first building in Lower Kirby, Bass Pro Shops, opened in 2008.

 In 2009, PEDC and City of Pearland hired Gateway Planning Group to develop a strategy for Lower Kirby.
 Planning for zoning aligned by location and character, infrastructure and development guidelines, the strategy positions the district to maximize return on investment and building consistency.
 The resulting Lower Kirby Master Plan, coupled with a phased infrastructure strategy, create a uniquely positioned investment opportunity for Pearland and potential investors.

-Medical device company, Cardiovascular Systems, Inc., moved into its new office and manufacturing facility in 2010 on Kirby Drive.
+Cardiovascular Systems, Inc., a medical device company, moved into its new office and manufacturing facility in 2010 on Kirby Drive.
 This was the first of many medical device, life science, office and manufacturing companies to choose Lower Kirby for their new facilities.

 In 2016, PEDC, the Lower Kirby Pearland Management District, and the Pearland Municipal Management District No.1 approved the Lower Kirby Beautification Strategy for Gateways and Corridor Enhancements.